SauloCandeira/SauloCandeira/README.md

 #### My current tools
 📲 Front-end Mobile with React Native
-🌎 Front-end Web with Reactjs and Vannilajs <br/>
+🌎 Front-end Web with Reactjs and Vanillajs <br/>
-📡 Back-end with Python and PHP <br/>
+📡 Back-end with Nodejs and PHP <br/>
-💻 Machine learning and business intelligence with Jupyter <br/>
+📚 Database with PostgreSQL and SQLServer <br/>
-🧰 And more...
+💻 Machine learning and business intelligence with Python 🧰 And more...

 #### Skills